Group-Sparse Model Selection: Hardness and Relaxations: Dynamical programming for solving for loopless pairwise overlapping groups

-{\bf Node Picking Rule.} In order to minimize the number of boundary nodes encountered by the algorithm, we must explore the graph in a particular fashion.
-The order with which the nodes are picked is determined by a value associated to each subtree of the graph, which we call the $D$-value.
-In the following we describe how it is computed, how it depends logarithmically on the number of nodes in the graph and how the number of boundary nodes is bounded by the $D$-value.
+We determine the order with which the nodes are picked by a value associated to each subtree of the graph, which we call the $D$-value.
+In the following, we describe how it is computed, how it depends logarithmically on the number of nodes in the graph and how the number of boundary nodes is bounded by the $D$-value.